pratapladhani/mcp-agent-langchainjs/docs/blog/02-mcp-functions/mcp-functions.md

 ### Current limitations

-Note that this Azure Functions MCP hosting currently have some limitations: **it only supports stateless servers using the HTTP Streaming protocol**.
+Note that this Azure Functions MCP hosting currently has some limitations: **it only supports stateless servers using the HTTP Streaming protocol**.
 The legacy SSE protocol is not supported as it requires stateful connections, so you'll either have to migrate your client to use HTTP Streaming or use another hosting option, like using containers for example.

 For most use cases, HTTP Streaming is the recommended approach anyway as it's more scalable and doesn't require persistent connections.
 Stateful MCP servers comes with additional complexity challenges and have limited scalability if you need to handle many concurrent connections.

 ## Testing the MCP server locally

-First let's run the MCP server locally and play a bit with it locally.
+First let's run the MCP server locally and play a bit with it.

 If you don't want to bother with setting up a local environment, you can use the following link or open it in a new tab to launch a GitHub Codespace: